LiaScript/docs/README.md

 ### Lists

                           --{{0}}--
-The GitHub-flavored Markdown supports two types of list, ordered and unordered ones, and so does LiaScript.
+The GitHub-flavored Markdown supports two types of lists, ordered and unordered ones, and so does LiaScript.
 If you every used a typewriter then the following syntax for lists would look natural to you.
 The only thing that matters here is the correct indentation.